-But later, you have decided to change the hostname to some meaningful text, therefore you have modified the /etc/hostname
+But later, you decided to change the hostname to some meaningful text, which can help you identify your system easily, and to do that, you may have followed this article or directly mentioned the new hostname in the /etc/hostname file.

-And after the restart, you invoke the sudo command, which gives the error message “sudo: unable to resolve host your-hostname: Name or service not known.”
+However, after restarting your system, when you invoke the sudo command, you encounter an error message that states “sudo: unable to resolve host your-hostname: name or service not known.”

-Fix sudo unable to resolve host name or service not known
+So, let’s learn how to fix the sudo unable to resolve host name or service not known in your Linux system.

-Once in a while, you will encounter the above error after making changes to /etc/hostname.
-And the resolution of this error is pretty simple.
+Once in a while, you will encounter the above error after making changes to /etc/hostname, and fixing this issue is no more complicated than a few simple steps.

 $ cat /etc/hostname